 30. $22,500 per person is the average cost through lost productivity.

-The negative effects of harassment in the workplace are also detrimental to the company since all employees are heavily affected by such scenarios.
+Judging by these statistics of sexual harassment in the workplace, it’s safe to say that the negative effects of harassment are also detrimental to the company since all employees are heavily affected by such scenarios.

-That comes as no surprise because sexual harassment can reduce the motivation and productivity of an employee, and influence the overall job satisfaction.
+That comes as no surprise because sexual harassment can reduce the motivation and productivity of an employee.
+This, in turn, can influence the overall job satisfaction and productivity.

 31. 60% of all sexual discrimination complaints based on maternity are gender-related.

-32. Top locations where men report sexual harassment are in a public space, at school, at work, at home, or by phone.
+32. Top locations where men report sexual harassment are in a public space, at school, work, home, or by phone.

 Men are mostly harassed in public, with 19% of respondents stating this.
-14% of men are harassed at school, while 13% of men are harassed at work or by phone.
+Another 14% of men are harassed at school, while 13% are harassed at work or by phone.

-Statistics on sexual assault in the workplace show a vast difference between harassment of men and women, with women being more prone to abuse.
+Statistics about sexual harassment in the workplace show a vast difference between harassment of men and women, with women being more prone to abuse.

 33. Sexual harassment charges saw an increase of 12% compared to previous years.

 There are numerous articles on workplace violence addressing this issue, and this stat further points at how many complaints are filed.
-According to workplace statistics, there was a massive 13% increase compared to 2018.
+According to workplace statistics, there was a massive 12% increase compared to previous years.

 Considering the increased number of charges, although truly alarming, it is an encouraging sign that more and more victims are coming forward, bringing the perpetrators to light.